 English 9 is a course designed to build upon the Middle School curriculum and to develop the more challenging reading, writing, and critical thinking skills demanded of the International Baccalaureate program.
 Students read and analyze Animal Farm, Romeo and Juliet (No Fear Shakespeare), Lord of the Flies, and The Complete Maus.
 Despite the differences in style, voice, and genre, these units share common themes centered on free will, fate, and the evolution of one's own identity.
 Class discussions compel students to ponder how cultural, religious, and political contexts affect the development of the individual and of society.
 Written assessments include formal essays, personal reflections, persuasive speeches, and various creative pieces.
 The writing curriculum is enhanced through regular lessons and assessments on grammar, mechanics, and vocabulary.

-English 10 Teacher: Brett Lofgren

-English 10 is the last course of the International Baccalaureate Middle Years Program, ultimately preparing students for the rigors of the two-year Diploma Program.
+English 10 Teacher: Brett Lofgren or Francesca Hufnagel English 10 is the last course of the International Baccalaureate Middle Years Program, ultimately preparing students for the rigors of the two-year Diploma Program.
 The curriculum includes Balzac and the Little Chinese Seamstress, Frankenstein: Or, The Modern Prometheus: 1831 Edition, A Doll's House, and The Complete Persepolis.
 As students read and analyze these texts on the turbulent intersections of identity and fate, they make connections to past works and to their own lives.
 They also learn to trace the development of recurring themes, narrative perspectives, and literary devices that transcend genre, time, and culture.
 The course provides a range of opportunities for oral and written expression, including tests, essays, dramatic scenes, Socratic seminars, and debates.
 The curriculum is supplemented by regular lessons and assessments on grammar and vocabulary.

-English B

-Teacher: Matthew Deren / Francesca Hufnagel

-For English language learners, students are expected to extend the range and complexity of the language they use and understand in order to communicate.
-They continue to develop their knowledge of vocabulary and grammar, as well as their conceptual understanding of how language works, in order to construct, analyze and evaluate arguments on a variety of topics relating to course content and the target language culture(s).
+English B Teacher: Francesca Hufnagel For English language learners, students are expected to extend the range and complexity of the language they use and understand in order to communicate.
+They continue to develop their knowledge of vocabulary and grammar, as well as their conceptual understanding of how language works, in order to construct, analyze and evaluate arguments on a variety of topics relating to course content and the target language culture(s). - Receptive skills: Students understand and evaluate a wide variety of written and spoken authentic personal, professional and mass media texts; they understand fundamental elements of literary texts such as theme, plot and character.
+They analyze arguments, distinguishing main points from relevant supporting details and explanations.
+They use a variety of strategies to deduce meaning. - Productive skills: Students present and develop their ideas and opinions on a variety of topics, both orally and in writing.
+They construct and support arguments with explanations and examples.
+They speak and write at length, and with purpose, in